tzaffi/jupyter-nb-misc/README.md

 ## File Picker:
 Shows how to download any file on your Jupyterhub filesystem, starting at your current Notebook's path.

+## SOS Unsaved:
+###Are you working within a Readonly directory on Jupyterhub?
+Did you forget and make a lot of changes?
+Are you screwed because now all your changes are lost?

+### Don't worry.
+With this little Javascript snippet, you can save all your work to a new notebook called
+`UNSAVED.ipynb`

 ## Notebook Cleaner:
 Cleans any notebook in Jupyterhub's current working directory by removing output and execution counts.
 For example, this is how the notebook `Notebook Cleaner.ipynb` looked like